CAVEconnectome/CAVEclient/docs/guide/framework.rst

 In addition, there are more complex clients that use multiple services together:

-* ImageryClient : Uses cloudvolume and the ChunkedGraph to look up segmentations and imagery together.
+* LookupClient : Uses Cloudvolume and the ChunkedGraph to look up segmentations associated with point-like arrays or dataframes.
-* ErstaszMaterialization : Uses cloudvolume and the chunkedgraph to look up segmentations associated with point-like annotations.
+* ImageryClient : Uses Cloudvolume and the ChunkedGraph to look up segmentations and imagery together.